Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - When spawning mobs from the Quark Curse effect, check that the mob is actually eligible to spawn in the given location.
 - Make the recipe for upgrading Actually Additions Crates keep their inventory.
 - Fix the Omniwand being removed when a Chisel within it breaks.
+- Fix the Omniwand being removed when a ProjectRed Screwdriver within it breaks.

 ## Balance Adjustments: